When To Use FREE Sunshine Instead Of Kitchen Appliances

 For my family, I’ve made sun tea for years now and will continue to do so.
 But to each their own!

-I use honey often but I keep it in pretty large quantities.
-So it’s not uncommon for the bottom of the jar to start crystallizing before it’s used.
+It’s not uncommon for the bottom of a honey jar to start crystallizing before it’s used.

 There are many ways to use FREE solar energy to replace your kitchen cooking.
 Sun Tea, Dehydrating Or Solar Cooking! #TexasHomesteader